dessa-oss/atlas/documentation/STEPBYSTEPGUIDE.md

 For best coding practices we recommend breaking down model code into different small functions(steps).
 Structuring code into functions makes for more maintainable and re-usable code in the long run.

+**Note: Entire model code is written in model.py.
+The foundations deploy specific code is written in deploy.py**

 ## Step 2: Use Foundations to run model code

 The [driver.py file](sample_code/driver.py) shows how to use Foundations to run model code.
 Let's look at it line by line.